-NASA To Send Solar Probe To The Sun In 2018
+NASA To Send A Probe To The Sun In 2018

 Strides in technological advancement have allowed humans to send spacecraft to the moon, distant asteroids, and planet Mars, but is it possible to send a probe to the scorching hot sun?
 Apparently, yes, and it may happen as early as next year.

 In 2018, NASA plans to launch the Solar Probe Plus mission, which aims to get within 4 million miles from the sun.
 Astronomers explained that this first mission to fly to the sun could not get to the very surface of the blazing star, but they hope to get the spacecraft close enough to gather data that can answer crucial questions regarding the host star of the solar system.

 Scientists hope that the mission will reveal why the solar surface known as the photosphere is not as hot as the sun's atmosphere known as corona.
 The surface of the sun is about 10,000 degrees Fahrenheit, but the atmosphere above it is far hotter at 3.5 million Fahrenheit.

 "You'd think the farther away you get from a heat source, you'd get colder," said Eric Christian, from NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 "Why the atmosphere is hotter than the surface is a big puzzle."

 Researchers also want to know how the solar wind get its speed as well as why the sun occasionally produces high-energy particles known as solar energetic particles.